alfa7158/SARSCoV2-EU/README.md

 # Features
 The app is desgined to keep people up to date with anything that is covid ralted including:
-1- seeing news that are covid realted
+1- Seeing news that are covid realted
-2- seeing updates about world population and how it is affect by covid-19 and public health related 3 - seeing update about treatment and vaccine around the world 4- post photos, audio, videos that covid ralted or express  feelings of the user 5- report cases of covid to public health administrators 6 - take a survey to determain if your symptoms are covid-related or not
+2- Seeing updates about world population and how it is affect by covid-19 and public health related 3 - Seeing update about treatment and vaccine around the world 4- Post photos, audio, videos that covid ralted or express  feelings of the user 5- Report cases of covid to public health administrators 6 - take a survey to determain if your symptoms are covid-related or not
+7- Login and register
-7- add user profile
+8- Add user profile
 # Describe how some of your favorite functions work

 World update is my favorite part that I worked on for in the app due to the fact that number of covid cases are increasing every day
 # Future feature:
-1- improving design
+1- Improving design
-2- using expo-player for the audio
+2- Using expo-player for the audio
-3- adding likes and comments as soon as the design is improved for best user experince 4- adding the number of daily cases and deaths in each country whihch is almost done.
+3-  Activation of likes and comments feature to the users as soon as the design is finished for best user experince.
+4- Adding the number of daily cases and deaths in each country whihch is almost done.
-5- finishing up the features of pdf  and documents
+5- Finishing up the features of pdf  and documents